karthickits/genesys-assignment/README.md

 # User Service
-The Application is implemeted using H2 In-Memory database as a backend, keeping testing ease in mind.
+The Application is implemeted using SpringBoot and H2 In-Memory database as a backend, keeping testing ease in mind.
 The same is tested using Postgres with AWS RDS by changing the connection properties in the application.properties

 It has four test-cases to check the create, retrive, update and delete.

+Steps to run:

+1. clone the project
+2. import the project as a maven project
+3. execute maven clean install after navigating to the project folder
+4. Run UserServiceApplication as a java application

 ### Guides
 The following operations can be performed for a User: